The Computer Vision Industry

 Neptec (Ottawa, Canada).
 Laser-based 3D vision systems for use on the space shuttles and other applications.

 Newton Research Labs (Renton, Washington).
-Vision systems for high-speed tracking and mobile robots.
+Vision systems for precision inspection, non-contact measurement, and robotics.

 Point Grey Research (Vancouver, Canada).
 Real-time stereo vision systems, spherical vision systems, and imaging hardware.

 Seeing Machines (Canberra, Australia).
-Systems for tracking head position and eye gaze direction.
+Systems for tracking faces and eye gaze direction for human-computer interaction.

 Soliton (Bangalore, India).
 Smart cameras for industrial inspection and other applications.